 Every year, thousands of people are injured or killed in motor vehicle accidents in South Dakota.
-According to the South Dakota Department of Public Safety (DPS), 13.2% of all South Dakota drivers were injured in 2020, and another 0.5% were killed.
-Even more alarming, Pennington County was one of the top two most dangerous counties in terms of overall traffic crashes, second only to Minnehaha County, with 2,290 accidents.
+According to the South Dakota Department of Public Safety (DPS), 12.8% of all South Dakota drivers involved in collisions were injured in 2021, and another 0.4% were killed.
+Even more alarming, Pennington County was one of the top two most dangerous counties in terms of overall traffic crashes, second only to Minnehaha County, with 1,285 accidents.

-If you or your loved one was involved in an automobile accident, you already know the devastating impact these collisions have, both on victims and their families.
+If you or your loved one was involved in an automobile accident in South Dakota, you already know the devastating impact these collisions have, both on the victim and their family.
 What you may not realize is that you could be entitled to financial compensation for your medical bills, vehicle repair costs, pain and suffering, and other losses.

 First, you should be aware of the state’s statute of limitations, or deadline to file a car accident claim.
 In South Dakota, you only have three years from the date of the accident to file a personal injury lawsuit.
 If your loved one died due to a motor vehicle collision, you have three years from the date of death to bring a wrongful death claim.

-You should also know that South Dakota is what is known as a “fault” or “tort” state when it comes to motor vehicle accidents.
-Unlike in no-fault states, this means that you will likely be unable to recover compensation through your own auto insurance provider after the accident (unless you have elected specific coverage outside of the state’s mandatory minimum liability coverage).
-Instead, you will need to pursue compensation from the at-fault driver’s insurance company.
-To do this, you will have to prove that they were to blame for the accident.
+South Dakota is what is known as a “fault” or “tort” state when it comes to motor vehicle accidents.
+Unlike in no-fault states, this means that you will likely be unable to recover compensation through your own auto insurance provider after the accident

 Proving the fault of another driver (or some other party) is a critical element of your car accident claim.
 Typically, the at-fault party is also the one liable for your damages.